smallptarmigan/TileGame/README.md

 This is web game.
 All tile change one color.

-But, this game is making now and still complete. please help me and join to make!
+But, this game is making now and still incomplete. please help me and join to make!